 IISE Logistics and Supply Chain (LSC) Division Student Case Competition

-The sponsor for the 2023 competition is the Logistics and Distribution Institute (LoDI) at the University of Louisville.
-In each category, first place winners will receive $250, second place winners will receive $150, and third place winners will receive $100.
+In each category, first-place winners will receive $250, second-place winners will receive $150, and third-place winners will receive $100.

-• All team members must be members of IISE and belong to the LSC division.
+- All team members must be IISE and LSC division members.

 The teams can be nominated by a faculty advisor or self-nominated.
 The following documents will be required from each participating team:

-• One-page contact information including names, email addresses, university name and department information for all of the members of the team highlighting the contact person for the team.
-Also indicate if the team is formed by undergraduate or graduate students.
+- One-page contact information, including names, email addresses, university name, and department information for all members of the team, highlighting the contact person for the team.
+Also, indicate if the team is formed by undergraduate or graduate students.

 Case Information